Organizers

 Remove an

-from multiple items simultaneously when restructuring
+from multiple items at once when restructuring

 How to Use Batch Operations